 Dementia Reimagined by Tia Powell

-Available at the Barn Owl and the McCall Public Library
+Books available at the Barn Owl and the McCall Public Library

-Book Discussion on Take Care of Dying—Get on with Living by Theo Wells
+Discussion on Take Care of Dying—Get on with Living by Theo Wells

 with Dr. Joan Edwards and Suzi Smith